LLNL/radiuss-aws-tutorials/README.md

 See `ami/README.md` for instructions.

 # Slackbot integration
-Go to the [Slack API](https://api.slack.com/).
-Choose "Your apps" and create or choose existing app, then go to slash commands.
+Go to the [Slack API Apps](https://api.slack.com/apps).
+Create or choose existing app, then go to slash commands.
 You just need to make a command name, description, and set the request URL to:

 ``` bash
 aws cloudformation describe-stacks \